metabrainz/picard-docs/variables/tags_basic.rst

 **copyright**

-    Contain copyright message for the copyright holder of the original sound, begin with a year and a space character.
+    Contains the copyright message for the copyright holder of the original sound, beginning with a year and a space character.

 **date**

-    Release Date (YYYY-MM-DD) - the date that the release was issued.
+    Release Date (YYYY-MM-DD) - the date that the release (album) was issued.

 **director**